Tupac’s Murder Was Arranged By The CIA, New Book Claims

 But Diddy has described Kading’s claim as “pure fiction and completely ridiculous.”

-According to Potash, Tupac had been on the cross hairs of the law enforcement for some time before he was murdered and he had a tumultuous relationship with them.
+According to Potash, Tupac had been in the cross hairs of the law enforcement for some time before he was murdered and he had a tumultuous relationship with them.
 The law enforcement allegedly harassed Tupac and arrested him on multiple occasions on trumped-up charges, most of which were later dismissed.

-Potash also claimed in his book that the law enforcement have a history of targeting “leftist” musicians, such as John Lennon, Jimi Hendrix and Kurt Cobain.
+Potash also claimed in his book that the law enforcement has a history of targeting “leftist” musicians, such as John Lennon, Jimi Hendrix, and Kurt Cobain.

 [Featured Image by Frank Wiese/AP Images]